 Amazon Web Services (AWS), which is the cloud arm of Amazon, on Tuesday introduced the launch of an India-first program that will help early-stage startups in the public sector build solutions on its platform.

-Called ‘AWS Startup Ramp,’ it is an acceleration programme for startups that are building innovative solutions for public sector customers worldwide in the fields of government, space, defense, healthcare and others.
+Called ‘AWS Startup Ramp,’ it is an acceleration program for startups that are building innovative solutions for public sector customers worldwide in the fields of government, space, defense, healthcare, and others.

 “As digital transformation gets in top gear, AWS is betting big on creating public sector startup entrepreneurs in India.
 We are seeing a strong momentum in the startup ecosystem in India and ‘AWS Startup Ramp’ will help early-stage public sector startups innovate further and create better solutions,” Sharma told IANS.

 Startups in their early stage growth can apply to join the AWS Startup Ramp in one of two tiers — pre-revenue startups can apply to the Innovator tier, and post-revenue startups (with up to Rs 100 crore in revenue) can apply to the Member tier.

 According to the company, startups meeting all qualifying application criteria will be reviewed and evaluated for participation based on their potential contributions to public sector customers.

 AWS Startup Ramp is modelled after AWS EdStart, which works with education technology (EdTech) focused startups, and AWS GovTechStart, the US-based programme that supports commercial technology companies serving state and local governments.